hivewallet/BitcoinKit/README.md

 Demo App
 --------

 There's a demo application included with the sources.
-Start it up and check out how to use BitcoinKit.framework!
+Start it up and check out how to use BitcoinKit.framework && BitcoinJKit.framework!

 License
 -------

-BitcoinKit.framework is available under the MIT license.
+BitcoinKit.framework & BitcoinJKit.framework are available under the MIT license.